HehehBoiii78/automod_lover-bot/README.md

 ## Overview

-automod_lover-bot is a Python Reddit bot designed to automatically monitor the r/UpvoteAutomod subreddit and respond with "Good bot" to AutoModerator comments.
-The bot continuously scans for new posts, switches to monitoring the newest posts, and maintains a persistent watch for AutoModerator activity to provide automated positive feedback.
+automod_lover-bot is a Python Reddit bot designed to automatically monitor the r/UpvoteAutomod subreddit and respond with "Good bot" to AutoModerator comments, while respecting Reddit's API rate limits and handling errors properly.

-## User Preferences

-Preferred communication style: Simple, everyday language.

-## System Architecture
+## Architecture

 ### Core Bot Architecture
 The system implements a modular, single-threaded architecture built around three primary components: